na-na-hi/renget/archive/LCB_optimal_grind_guide.md

 If your max Enkephalin is above 100+, 3 refills per day is your maximum goal.
 Otherwise, stick to only 2 refills.
 That way, you'll make the most of your Lunacy.
 You will save up as much Lunacy for Walpurgis Night, which has exclusive IDs/EGO that are overpowered as fuck.
 Walpurgis Night only comes once every 3 months, and the only way to get those IDs are through pulls.

+With 750 Lunacy from the weekly Mirror Dungeon bosses, 300 Lunacy from the weekly updates, you'll still have a net loss of 42 Lunacy.
+However, don't let that discourage you.
+As a new player, you have so many different ways to gain free Lunacy.
+If you uptie any ID to tier 3, you'll get 40 Lunacy.
+If you finish any story node, battle or just cutscenes, that's another 40 Lunacy.
+The Battlepass also has a lot of Lunacy, same with the Battlepass of the side Cantos (the X.5 chapters).
+Not to mention, with every new content, the game is bound to break, not always, but most of the times.
+Be it a new ID release, a new Mirror Dungeon, a new Railway Refraction, or even a new Canto.
+Depending on how severe it is, emergency updates will commence, rewarding you with Lunacy once the update is completed.

 >Pulls

 Never, and I mean NEVER, do pulls.
 It's a scam, even if Limbus Company has the most generous rates in the sea of predatory Gacha games.

-The only time you should ever do pulls, is when a new banner is released.
+But if you do any pulls, the only time you should ever do pulls, is when a new banner is released.
 Never go for old banners.
-A lot of the older IDs are either useless, require a niche setup, or are underpowered.
+A lot of the older IDs are either useless, require a niche setup, or are under-powered.
 The new IDs will always be more powerful than the old ones, and a single 10 pull should at least guarantee the new 00 ID, and MAYBE the 000 ID.
 You will do a SINGLE 10-pull, and stop there.
 As tempting as it’ll be, you NEED to stop at a single 10 pull.

 And I’ll sound like a broken record, but NEVER do EGO banner pulls.
 It’s less than a 2% chance, and you’re better off saving your Lunacy.